 I’ve received a mail from someone who wanted to thank me for the inspiration and talked about clothing (thanks Jessie!).
 It reminded me that I had a blog post which was almost ready about it.
-Thanks also to FAAM to give me a speed course on eco-clothing during one of my visit.
+Thanks also to Adinda from “Save the Party” to give me a speed course on eco-clothing during one of my visit.

 First of all, I hate shopping.
 But every few years, I need to refill my cupboard.
 And being a mother of 2, I do need to get clothes for my daughters.

 Since the ‘80s, textile waste is increasing dramatically.
 Most goes into the garbage.
 The picture here above is from the US, but I’m not sure that Europe is doing better.

 My main source of clothing for my children is second hand.
 Usually flea market (I like to see the previous owner) or friends with older/taller children (thanks to them!).
 I guess it will be more difficult when they will be teenagers… And I must admit that I’m not buying second hand (yet) for myself; but I only buy clothes when I really need something as I don’t like shopping.

 It is only recently that friends of mine (thanks!!!) told me about sustainable certification for clothing.
 I didn’t even know it exists… I did feel stupid; but I’m happy to know it now 😊.

 Not being in “the business” nor interested in fashion, I struggled to find easily clear and concise explanation.
 So, let me try to make it easy for you.

 I wanted to give a list of labels, but there are so many, and in each continent they might differ.
 While reading the description of the label, be critical for the following: which material?
 Where does it come from?
 Fairly made?
 Biological product?